 You are required to be aware of the total cost of attendance for each year of enrollment in the partnership.

-- SECON tuition and fees: http:/www.secon.edu/student/prospective/financial-aid/tuition/ for the current tuition and fee schedule.
+Visit www.secon.edu/student/prospective/tuition-and-fees/ for the current tuition and fee schedule.

 - All new first-year students are required to live on campus at SUNY Poly for year one unless granted a housing waiver to reside with a parent within a 30 miles radius of campus.

 *Note: During years 2 & 3, SECON classes begin 2 to 3 weeks prior to the start of the academic year at SUNY Poly.
-They will also need to stay an additional 4 weeks in the summer for NUR 122 and NUR 300.
+Students will also need to stay an additional 4 weeks in the summer for NUR 122 and NUR 300.
 Students residing in the SUNY Poly residence halls may be assessed additional charges during this time.

 - At SUNY Poly, students residing on campus choose a board plan when submitting their on-campus housing application.
 Commuter students have access to the various eateries on campus as well.

 - At SECON, students are able to use the St. Elizabeth Medical Center cafeteria on a cash basis during its hours of operation.

 - For year 1 of the program at SUNY Poly, new first-year students will participate in SUNY Poly’s First-Year Orientation program.